Pastoral: Pastoral epic

-Milton is perhaps best known for his epic Paradise Lost, one of the few Pastoral epics ever written.
-A notable part of Paradise Lost is book IV where he chronicles Satan's trespass into paradise.
+Milton is perhaps best known for his epic Paradise Lost, one of the few pastoral epics ever written.
+A notable part of Paradise Lost is book IV, where he chronicles Satan's trespass into Paradise.
 Milton's iconic descriptions of the garden are shadowed by the fact that we see it from Satan's perspective and are thus led to commiserate with him.
-Milton elegantly works through a presentation of Adam and Eve’s pastorally idyllic, eternally fertile living conditions and focuses upon their stewardship of the garden.
+Milton elegantly works through a presentation of Adam and Eve's pastorally idyllic, eternally fertile living conditions and focuses upon their stewardship of the garden.
 He gives much focus to the fruit bearing trees and Adam and Eve's care of them, sculpting an image of pastoral harmony.
 However, Milton in turn continually comes back to Satan, constructing him as a character the audience can easily identify with and perhaps even like.
 Milton creates Satan as character meant to destabilize the audience’s understanding of themselves and the world around them.
-Through this mode, Milton is able to create a working dialogue between the text and his audience about the ‘truths’ they hold for themselves.
+Through this mode, Milton is able to create a working dialogue between the text and his audience about the "truths" they hold for themselves.

 Pastoral romances

 Italian writers invented a new genre, the pastoral romance, which mixed pastoral poems with a fictional narrative in prose.
 Although there was no classical precedent for the form, it drew some inspiration from ancient Greek novels set in the countryside, such as Daphnis and Chloe.
 The most influential Italian example of the form was Sannazzaro's Arcadia (1504).
-The vogue for the pastoral romance spread throughout Europe producing such notable works as Bernardim Ribeiro "Menina e Moça" (1554) in Portuguese, Montemayor's Diana (1559) in Spain, Sir Philip Sidney's Arcadia (1590) in England, and Honoré d'Urfé's Astrée (1607–27) in France.
+The vogue for the pastoral romance spread throughout Europe producing such notable works as Bernardim Ribeiro "Menina e Moça" (1554) in Portuguese, Montemayor's Diana (1559) in Spain, Sir Philip Sidney's Arcadia (1590) in England, and Honoré d'Urfé's L'Astrée (1607–27) in France.